+*: Horizontal topic expected result/target of the action

+**: Cross-cutting topic expected result/target of the action

+P1F2: Pillar 1 Flagship 2 for Topic 1.2, Action 1.2.2.

 Topic 1.3 – Maritime and marine governance and services

 The EUSAIR places a strong emphasis on maritime and marine governance and services as integral components of its future strategy.
-Effective governance and services in the maritime and marine domains are essential for the sustainable and integrated development of the region and includes Maritime Spatial Planning (MSP) of man-made activities that should balance economic development, environmental protection and social well-being in the Adriatic-Ionian region.
+Effective governance and services in the maritime and marine domains are essential for the sustainable and integrated development of the region and includes Maritime Spatial Planning (MSP) of man-made activities that should balance economic development, environmental protection and social well-being in the Adriatic-Ionian Region.
 Therefore, it has strong links with the other 4 Pillars of the EUSAIR.

 The strategy for the future should implement an integrated maritime policy that coordinates and harmonises various activities that take place in the marine environment, including maritime transport, aquaculture, fisheries, marine protected areas, marine reserves and conservation zones to safeguard fragile ecosystems, biodiversity, and endangered species, preservation of submerged cultural heritage sites, including shipwrecks and archaeological relics, port infrastructure, energy generation including siting and regulating offshore energy installations, such as wind farms, wave energy devices and oil and gas drilling platforms, to ensure their safety and minimize environmental impacts.
 It also includes designate areas for marine tourism, recreational activities and the development of tourism infrastructure (Pillar 4), planning and maintaining underwater telecommunication cables, pipelines for oil and gas transport and electricity transmission lines require careful coordination in MSP to avoid conflicts and environmental damage.
 The strategy should include activities related to prevent marine litter pollution from plastics and other emerging pollutants, and plans for the cleanup of marine pollution, such as oil spills and the removal of marine debris, that should be integrated into MSP plans to protect the marine environment (synergies with Pillar 3).